 The Memorial Health Dwaine & Cynthia Willett Children's Hospital of Savannah works with a number of other community organizations to provide entertainment and education for our patients and promote good health in our community.

 The Savannah Children’s Museum regularly visits and brings "Carts with HeART."
 The carts are loaded with arts and crafts projects that children can do from their beds while they are in the hospitals.

 Camp Sunshine gives children with cancer the opportunity to enjoy normal activities such as swimming, horseback riding, and arts and crafts.
 Camp Sunshine also offers programs for siblings and parents.
-Staff and volunteers from the Camp Sunshine house in Atlanta travel to Savannah several times a year to provide programs and services.
+Staff and volunteers from the Camp Sunshine house in Atlanta travel to Savannah regularly to provide programs and services.

-The Willett Children's Hospital Teen Board helps high school students bring joy to children in the hospital.
+The Memorial Health Willett Children's Hospital Teen Advisory Board helps high school students bring joy to children in the hospital.
 Teens volunteer within the hospital and at community events to support the hospital.
-All Teen Board members are high school students in Savannah or the surrounding area and are at least 15 years old.
-Each teen makes a two-year commitment to be an active member of the Teen Board.
+All Teen Advisory Board members are high school students in Savannah or the surrounding area and are at least 15 years old.
+Each teen makes a two-year commitment to be an active member of the board.
 The child life team supervises and organizes the program.
-For more information, call 912-350-9336.